open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/resources.md

 indicate latency in your system, you can narrow it down to a specific container, pod, or Kubernetes deployment.

-Below you will find some introductions on how to set up resource detection with the PHP SDK.

 ## Resource Detection